 Neji nodded in response, shielding his eyes from the sun.

 They continued on in silence, bits of conversation drifting past them on the breeze.
-Although the world was still recovering from the recent war, the Leaf Village and its citizens were encompassed by a sense of bliss: the aftermath of the miracles created by the hero of the Leaf, Naruto Uzumaki.
-The son of the Fourth Hokage, and current Jinchuuriki of the Nine-Tailed Fox, Kurama, was now said to be the strongest ninja in the world.
+Although the world was still recovering from the recent war, Konoha and its citizens were encompassed by a sense of bliss: the aftermath of the miracles created by the hero of the Leaf, Naruto Uzumaki.
+The son of the Fourth Hokage, and current Jinchuuriki of Kurama the Nine-Tailed Fox, was now said to be the strongest ninja in the world.
 Lately, it seemed that all anyone could talk about was Naruto.
-It was only natural, of course: Naruto had saved hundreds, if not thousands, of lives in the past year.
+It was only natural, of course: Naruto had saved hundreds, if not thousands of lives in the past year.
 He was, by any sane persons account, a hero.
 However, the hero in question had taken to disappearing as of late.

 As if he had read his thoughts, Neji asked softly, "Has Naruto still not been around much?"

 Shikamaru shook his head slowly.
-"No. And you can't link it solely to the amount of missions he's been taking on either.
+"No. And it's not just the amount of missions he's been taking on either.
+Even when he's home, he's off doing who-knows-what.
 Something really seems to be bothering him.
-Even Sakura has no idea what's going on.
-And even when he is around, he seems like he's really distracted."
+Even Sakura has no idea what's going on."

 "So that's where he runs off to…" Shikamaru sighed, kicking a stone on the road and frowning towards the giant faces carved into the cliff above them.

 "Yes," Neji hummed.
-"The fact remains that Sasuke is still missing.
+"The fact remains that Sasuke is still missing, and his defection is of the highest priority.
 I'm sure that this must trouble Naruto greatly."

 The papers wrinkled in Shikamaru's grip.
 "That damned bastard Uchiha.
-I wish he would just come out of his cave already!"
+Where the hell is he hiding?"

-Suddenly, a darkly-clothed ANBU ninja appeared behind them.
-Both Jonin turned in unison, tense as the ninja bowed quickly.
+As Neji glanced at him curiously, the sound of rapidly approaching footsteps caught their attention.
+Both Jounin turned in unison, tense as the approaching ANBU ninja stopped a respectful distance from them and bowed quickly.
 "Captain Hyūga.
 We have just received troubling intelligence from our patrol unit."

 "Captain?
 You've been promoted already?"
 Shikamaru asked under his breath, raising an eyebrow at his fellow genius.